redbear/IoT_pHAT/README.md

 # IoT pHAT

-RedBear IoT pHAT, designed for the Raspberry Pi Zero (Other RPi boards with 40-pin header will also work).
+RedBear IoT pHAT, designed for the Raspberry Pi Zero (other RPi boards with 40-pin header will also work).

 The RPi Zero is a nice board, it is small in size which is very good for developing IoT projects.
 However, it lacks of wireless features such as WiFi and Bluetooth.